ziadgghanem/notebook/lebesgue_measure.md

 **Proposition**

-The measure of an elementary set is $\sigma$-additive i.e.
+The measure of an elementary set is $\sigma$-semi-additive i.e.

 Suppose $A, \lbrace A_n \rbrace_{n=1}^{\infty} \subset E$ are elementary sets with $A \subset \bigcup_{n=1}^{\infty} A_n$ then,
 - $\mu(A) \leq \sum^{\infty}_{n=1} \mu(A_n)$